+AND THE PARTY OF ACTUAL PARTY

+EXOTIC INVASIVE SPECIES, US VIRGIN ISLANDS

-Neem (Azadirachta indica) Sweet Lime (Triphasia trifolia)
+Neem (Azadirachta indica) & Sweet Lime (Triphasia trifolia)

-NEEM (Azadirachta indica) Mahogany Family (Meliaceae)
+NEEM (Azadirachta indica)

+Mahogany Family (Meliaceae)

+Native Range India, South Asia

 Neem is a fast growing tree, generally reaching 50 or 60 feet in the Virgin Islands.
 Leaves are dark green and compound with serrated edges.
 Flowers are cream colored, small and very fragrant.
 Neem copiously produces clusters of bean-sized, yellowish fruit, each containing one seed.
 Annually, a single neem tree produces between 40,000 and 200,000 seeds!

 Historical Introduction

 Neem has been used for centuries in India to make effective organic pesticides.
-It has been promoted worldwide as a miracle tree with chemical properties that can be used as insecticide and for healing, in a way that likely overstated the benefits.
-Touted by many international development agencies as "the tree that could help every person on the planet", such publications overlooked the invasive nature of the tree.
+It has been promoted worldwide as a miracle tree with chemical properties that can be used as insecticide and for healing, in a way that likely overstated the tree's benefits.
+Touted by many international development agencies as "the tree that could help every person on the planet," such publications overlooked the invasive nature of the tree.
 Neem was introduced to the Virgin Islands in the 1970s and has quickly spread.
 Neem trees are erroneously believed to deter mosquitos, probably because neem oil applied to human skin has some effect.

 Ecological Threat

-In the Virgin Islands, dense thickets of neem saplings crowd-out native vegetation, usually near where neem trees have been planted.
+In the Virgin Islands, dense thickets of neem saplings crowd-out native vegetation, usually near neem trees that have been planted.
 Forested guts of dry east-ends are frequently invaded by neem.
 Its prolific seed production and popularity with wildlife results in the rapid spread from one planted tree to invading forest habitat.
-It outgrows native species in areas of Africa and Australia, where neem plantations previously existed.
+It outgrows native species in areas

+of Africa and Australia, where neem plantations previously existed.
 These areas have lost much of their forest diversity to neem trees, which continue to dominate the landscape.

 Preferred Habitat

 Neem trees grow well in dry conditions.
 Once a tree has become established, it can survive for droughts of 6-7 months.

 Dispersal

 Neem produces large amounts of seeds that are primarily dispersed by bats.
 Birds also eat the seeds for their sweet pulp and the seeds are passed out of the body undigested, germinating at near 100%.

 Management Options

 Neem is difficult to fully remove and the best management is to not plant neem trees in the first place.
 However, once they are established, mechanical removal is the only option.
 Mature trees can be cut and seedlings can be pulled manually.
 Neem coppices readily so follow-up herbicide treatments are also recommended.

 SWEET LIME (Triphasia trifolia)

 Citrus Family (Rutacea)

 Native Range SE Asia and Malaysia